Always there: Joe Thomas nears 'insane' milestone of 10,000 straight snaps

 Pro Football Focus named Thomas the best left tackle on the field in Week 1 this season.
 The past four years, the analytics site has listed Thomas sixth, first, second and first among the league's tackles.

-He has lined up to protect 19 different starting quarterbacks and has been to the Pro Bowl in each of his first 10 seasons -- something only Hall of Famers Merlin Olsen (14), Mel Renfro (10), Barry Sanders (10) and Lawrence Taylor (10) have done before him.
+He has lined up to protect 19 starting quarterbacks and has been to the Pro Bowl in each of his first 10 seasons -- something only Hall of Famers Merlin Olsen (14), Mel Renfro (10), Barry Sanders (10) and Lawrence Taylor (10) have done before him.

 The number the Browns use for Thomas' total snaps comes from the Browns' game books that are submitted to -- and verified by -- the league.
 Some sites and analytics pages have quibbled that Thomas was off the field for some fake punts, but the league considers those plays special-teams plays, not offensive ones.